 - With T5 grow light output

-This light is 30% more light than other light systems.
-It has a 2000 lumens-light output – a powerful grow system.
+2. DuroLux T5 Grow Light – This light is 30% more light than other light systems.
+It has a 2000 lumen-light output – a powerful grow system indeed.
+Some features:

 - Comes with a 20000 Lumen that produces a high light output